sajanpphilip/manim_fundamentals/README.md

 We need to try some basic animations to make the learning interesting.
 In this subsection, based on our knowledge on basic shapes, let us learn to use some basic animations.

 <details>
-<summary> Click Here and expand to learn more about Basic Shapes.
-We will see coding Examples for different types of Lines, Arrows, Arcs, Circles, Polygons, Rectangles, Triangles, Square etc. </summary>
+<summary> Click Here and expand to learn more about Basic Animations.
+Here we will learn about simple animations using the VMObjects we have learnt in the previous section </summary>

 ## FadeIn